dreamking60/d3-start-to-finish-leanpub/manuscript/22 Flourish popup library.md

 # Flourish popup library

-One of the most useful features you can add to a data visualization is an **information popup**.
+One of the most useful features you can add to a data visualisation is an **information popup**.
 This is a box that displays more information about an HTML or SVG element that represents a piece of data.

 For example the final version of the Energy Explorer has a popup that shows the energy mix as numbers: